Rashad Taylor: In politics

 In 2008, state representative Mable Thomas decided against seeking re-election, choosing instead to mount an unsuccessful primary challenge to John Lewis in the 5th congressional district.
 Her decision created an open seat in the Georgia House, which attracted two candidates, both Democrats, one of whom was Taylor.
 In the primary election held on July 15, 2008, Taylor earned 62.8% of the vote and won the Democratic nomination.
 He faced no opposition in the general election and took office on January 12, 2009.
 He ran for re-election in 2010, facing a primary challenge from Mable Thomas, his predecessor in office.
 In the Democratic primary election held on July 20, 2010, Taylor won 56.1%, winning by a margin of 349 votes.
 Once again, he won the general election unopposed.
 His second term expired in January 2013.

-During his first term, Rep. Taylor served on the Education, MARTA Oversight (MARTOC), and Ways and Means Committees.
-He was appointed Chairman of the MARTOC Subcommittee on Infrastructure and Maintenance.
-Taylor was also appointed Deputy Minority Whip by the House Democratic Leader and Whip.

 After re-election in 2010, Taylor was elected Vice Chairman of the House Democratic Caucus, handily defeating three other colleagues without a run-off election.
 Taylor was also appointed Chairman of the Atlanta-Fulton Legislative Delegation Subcommittee on Housing and Economic Development.
 Taylor sponsored legislation for the City of Atlanta to extend its hotel/motel tax to help fund the construction of a new Georgia Dome.

 Personal life

-Taylor lives in the Historic West End neighborhood of Atlanta and is a member of Destiny World Church in Austell.

 On May 27, 2011, Taylor came out as gay following the circulation of an e-mail that accused Taylor of being gay and of using his official position to solicit sexual relationships.
-Taylor's accuser later admitted he had no proof to his allegations against Taylor.
-He was one of four openly LGBT members of the Georgia General Assembly, alongside Reps.
-Karla Drenner (D–Avondale Estates), Simone Bell (D–Atlanta), and Keisha Waites (D–Atlanta).
-Taylor was the first openly gay male to serve in the Georgia General Assembly and the second openly gay African American male state legislator in the United States.
+Taylor's accuser later admitted he had no proof for his allegations.